ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

         }
     }

 In your apps, you can also use the BusyIndicator type from the Qt Quick Controls module.

-.. rubric:: Creating Scroll Bars
-   :name: creating-scroll-bars

 In rssnews.qml, we use our own custom ``ScrollBar`` type to create scroll bars in the category and news item list views.
 In your apps, you can also use the ScrollView type from the Qt Quick Controls module.

 First, we create a scroll bar in the category list view.
 We bind the ``orientation`` property to the ``isPortrait`` property and to the ``Horizontal`` value of the ``Qt::Orientation`` enum type to display a horizontal scroll bar in portrait orientation and to the ``Vertical`` value to display a vertical scroll bar in landscape orientation:

 .. code:: qml